 According to the National Association of Student Financial Aid Administrators (NASFAA), the number of students applying for federal financial assistance increased by a staggering 29% between the 2006 and 2016 school years.
-The healthcare field is no exception to this trend, with record numbers of new students competing for a limited number of available healthcare scholarships, grants and loans and at new ways to help pay for school.
+The medical field is no exception to this trend, with record numbers of new students competing for a limited number of available healthcare scholarships, grants and loans and at new ways to help pay for school.

 In the following guide, we’ll take a look at some of the best healthcare scholarships available for the 2019-2020 school year.